Canada approves Moderna's COVID-19 shot, extends ban on flights from UK | Health

 Canada approves Moderna's COVID-19 shot, extends ban on flights from UK

-Canada will receive up to 168,000 doses of the Moderna vaccine by the end of the year.
 By Jan.
+31, Canada should have almost 1.2 million doses from both Moderna and Pfizer Inc, whose vaccine developed with German partner BioNTech SE was approved by Ottawa earlier this month.
+That figure will rise to 6 million by the end of March.
+Canada needs about 80 million doses in total.
+"Know however dark the winter will be, spring is coming and better days will be back," Prime Minister Justin Trudeau told a regular briefing.

-31, it should have almost 1.2 million doses from both Moderna and Pfizer, whose vaccine Ottawa approved earlier this month, he said.
-Trudeau also announced Canada would extend a 72-hour ban on passenger flights from Britain to Jan 6, citing a new and more infectious variant of COVID-19.
+Trudeau also said Canada would extend a 72-hour ban on passenger flights from Britain to Jan.
+6, citing a new and more infectious variant of COVID-19.
+Many countries have introduced similar clampdowns.
+By contrast, the U.S. government does not intend to impose COVID-19 screenings for passengers traveling from Britain, people briefed on the decision said.

-A second wave of the novel coronavirus is sweeping Canada and medical officials in some parts of the country say the health care system is under dangerous strain.
+Trudeau urged Canadians to stay at home, saying: "Even if you travel every winter, please rethink your plans ... the situation is very serious."
+A second wave of the novel coronavirus is sweeping Canada and medical officials in some parts of the country say the hospital system is under dangerous strain.
 Canada has recorded a total of 14,425 deaths and 521,509 cases.

-Trudeau urged Canadians to stay at home, saying "even if you travel every winter, please rethink your plans ... the situation is very serious."
+"We're not out of the woods yet ... healthcare staff are exhausted," Howard Njoo, Canada's deputy chief public health officer, told a separate briefing.
+Authorities have begun administering the Pfizer/BioNTech vaccine to priority groups such as health workers and the elderly.

 - READ MORE ON: